Tristor/tristor.ro/content/post/trip-preparation-10days-packing-and-todo.md

 #### Conclusion

 That's the whole kitten caboodle.
 Hopefully I fall within the weight limits and I can get all the items on my todo list completed.
 Hope this helps somebody else out when preparing.
 As the rule says, always take less than you think you need.
 I kind of went the opposite route, I figure it's better safe than sorry and to always be prepared.
 We'll see how much stuff I end up dumping when I get back from Europe to pack for my South America leg of the journey.
 At the very least I plan to be pretty comfortable in Europe with a way to make coffee, the proper gear to look sharp every day, and my portable office environment on the go.

+#### Edit 05/21/2016

+I am marking off some items that I need to ditch in order to hit the weight limit.
+See my newer posts for details.